You Drove 45 Minutes to Indiana to Place a Bet. There's a Better Way.

 - Legba (full year): $120

-- Time cost: 0 minutes
+- Travel time: 0 minutes

 One Chrome Extension.
-Every Platform.
+Cleaner Session.

 No driving.
 No gas.
 No gas station parking lots.
 No winter highways.
 No explaining to your partner why you are about to disappear for two hours to place a $50 bet.